The Mysterious Disappearance Of Rasheem Carter: Mississippi Man’s Family Wants Answers

-The family of a Mississippi Black man who mysteriously went missing last month is searching for answers after skeletal remains, believed to be their sons, were found on November 3.
+The mother of a Mississippi Black man who mysteriously went missing last month is searching for answers after skeletal remains, believed to be her son, were found on Nov.
+3.

-Rasheem Ryelle Carter, 25, was last seen outside of a Super 8 Hotel on Oct.
-2 in Laurel, about thirty minutes outside of Taylorsville, where Carter had been contracted to work.

-According to reports, his remains were found on private property in a wooded area in Taylorsville.

 The Facebook post also went on to say a week after Carter went missing, some of his family members went to Taylorsville to get answers about their son’s disappearance but had little success.